laravel-enso/documentation/docs/packages/data-import.md

 The validator class must extend the `LaravelEnso\DataImport\app\Classes\Validators\Validator` abstract class and implement the `run()` method.

-Here you'll have access to the parent class' summary object and his helper methods `addStructureIssue` and `addContentIssue`.
+Here you'll have access to the parent class' `addError(string $error)` method.

-The `addStructureIssue($category, $value)` method takes:
-  - a string category parameter, and
-  - a string value for the issue.

-The `addContentIssue($sheetName, $category, $rowNumber, $column, $value)` method takes:
-  - a string sheet name parameter parameter,
-  - a string category parameter,
-  - an integer row number,
-  - a string column name, and
-  - a string value for the issue.

-You may use these methods to add any required issues for the data that fails your custom validation logic.
+You may use it to add any required issues for the data that fails your custom validation logic.

+## The rejected rows summary file

+You will notice that the summary file has an identical structure with the import file, with the exception of one last column, the errors column, that is used to present the issues for each row.

+The idea behind creating this kind of report file is for the user to be able to get a list of import issues in a format that allows him to quickly correct any errors in the file, delete the errors column and then simply re-import the summary file.

 ## Excel Seeder
 When seeding your database, you may use regular seeders and fill your tables with random data (as configured) but when you have specific data, you may want to set the actual data from the beginning.
 While there's more than one way to achieve this, the Excel Seeder helper allows you to seed your table by using data provided in an excel file, through an import
 - basically it's a seeder adapter for a regular data import.

 There are multiple advantages to this: